Since 2007, I’ve owned every iPhone except the 3G — six in all. The iPhone 6 would’ve been seven. Instead it’s the first one I’m returning.

 Nearly every review I’ve read of the iPhone 6 has taken as a given that an iPhone with a larger screen is simply a better iPhone.
 I don’t know if these reviewers all have larger hands than I do or are just used to handling larger phones, but for me the size is a dealbreaker.
 It’s simply unpleasant to hold.
 When people were making cardboard cutouts of the new iPhone sizes after the announcement, I joked on Twitter that the trick to making the 4.7-inch seem reasonable was to try the 5.5-inch first, but this seems to have been exactly what happened to most reviewers: in nearly every review that included both devices, the primary comparison was between the 6 and 6 Plus, which is roughly the iPhone equivalent of accepting a plea bargain for 5 years to avoid possible life in prison.
 For people who adore the size of the 5/5S, the 6 Plus is an irrelevant distraction, a concession to people with vastly different priorities and preferences — essentially a different product entirely.
 What matters isn’t how the 6 compares to the 6 Plus; it’s how the 6 compares to the iPhones we’ve been using for years.

 The conventional wisdom is that, by making the iPhone 6 thinner and rounding off the edges, Apple has compensated for the larger size in ways that many Android manufacturers haven’t.
-But as impressive as the design and engineering of the iPhone 6 are, in my hands the extra width still makes it much less comfortable to hold, the added height makes it unsteady, and the rounded edges and slippery surface make it treacherously insecure.
+But as impressive as the engineering of the iPhone 6 is (hideous antenna bands aside), in my hands the extra width still makes it much less comfortable to hold, the added height makes it unsteady, and the rounded edges and slippery surface make it treacherously insecure.
 (By comparison, the move from a 3.5-inch screen to a 4-inch screen had no effect on how easily you could grip the phone.)
 A number of reviews have said that the iPhone 6 practically demands a case, but that seems like a pretty strong condemnation of a phone’s design.
 And for people who haven’t used cases on their iPhones previously, adding a case on the 6 would increase the size and weight even more.

 In some ways, the issue is a philosophical one.
 I want my amazing mobile computers to get smaller and more natural, not bigger and more computer-like, and I don’t think I was alone in believing that Apple shared that philosophy.
 The iPhone 6 feels like a screen I’m holding in my hand; the smaller iPhones have felt like extensions of my hand.
 There’s clearly a huge market for extra-large phones, and, sneering ads from Samsung aside, not introducing an iPhone 6 Plus would’ve been leaving money on the table.
 But replacing the 4.0-inch model with a 4.7-inch model feels like a betrayal of the principles that have guided the iPhone’s phenomenal success for the last 7 years.